BricoArte/paragliding-simulator-fabric/README.md

    Raise during the daytime:
    - Bare soil, dry grasslands, or any type of stone blocks slopes heat up quickly under the sun.

+2. Player is getting dragged on the ground when it's speed is too high

 2. ~~**Weather-Driven Dynamics**~~

    ~~Rain, storms, and other weather conditions will dynamically alter wind behavior.~~